 We currently do not pay for submissions.
 While we’d love to, we’re doing this ourselves as a labor of love.
 Since we have no income, we have nothing to pay.
 Sorry.
 But if you want to help us change that, we’re now on Patreon, where our goal is to raise enough moolah so that our contributors can get paid.

 We’ve evolved over the years and we’re not done yet.
-We have a lot of ideas for the future of The Metaworker (like this cool #MetaworkerSwag we just launched) so if you love what we’re doing, tell your friends about us!
+We have a lot of ideas for the future of The Metaworker (like this cool #MetaworkerSwag we just launched) so if you love what we’re doing, consider donating and tell your friends about us!
 Find us on Facebook, Twitter, Instagram, Patreon, come chat with us in our Discord writing group, sign up for our newsletter, heck even bookmark our website on your browser of choice, because we need all the support we can get if we’re going to make this even better.